 Once you know what audience you are going to serve, it’s time to move to step two.

-Deciding which medium you will use to communicate with your audience is the second step in achieving online business success.
+Deciding which medium you will use to communicate with your audience is the second step to build a successful online business.

 There are three primary methods used to communicate with your audience online: videos, the written word, and podcasting.